Mongoid 7.5

 # => [#<Band _id: 62c835813282a4470c07d530, >, #<Band _id: 62c835823282a4470c07d531, >]

-will return a list of documents, and
+When providing a limit, #first/last will return a list of documents, and

-when not providing a limit (or providing nil
+when not providing a limit (or providing nil), a single document will be

 returned.

-methods apply a sort on _id
+Note that the #first/last methods apply a sort on _id, which can

 cause performance issues.
 To get a document without sorting first, use the

-Critera#take
+Critera#take method.

-Combine Chained Operators Using and
+Combine Chained Operators Using and Instead of override#

-Mongoid 7.5 with the Mongoid.overwrite_chained_operators
+Mongoid 7.5 with the Mongoid.overwrite_chained_operators option set to false

-will combine conditions that use the same operator and field using an and
+will combine conditions that use the same operator and field using an and.

 For example, in the following query: